Myers v. United States: Subsequent developments

+In this well-known dictum, Taft endorsed the reasoning of Shurtleff v.
+United States (1903), in which the Court declined to limit the president’s general removal power in the absence of clear congressional intent.
+When confronted with the issue in Humphrey’s Executor v.
+United States, Justice George Sutherland concluded that Congress had intended to create an independent agency.

-In 1935, in Humphrey's Executor v.
-United States, the Supreme Court upheld a statute protecting the FTC Commissioner with a for-cause removal restriction.
-Recoginizing longstanding disputes over the removal power, the Court said the authority of Congress to restrict the President's removal power "will depend upon the character of the office."
-Humphrey's distinguished executive officers from officers occupying "quasi-legislative" or "quasi-judicial" positions.
+In 1935, in Humphrey's Executor the Supreme Court upheld a statute protecting the FTC Commissioner from politically motivated removal.
+Recognizing longstanding disputes over the removal power, Humphrey's distinguished executive officers from officers occupying "quasi-legislative" or "quasi-judicial" positions.
 The majority opinion stated that:

 The office of a postmaster is so essentially unlike the office now involved that the decision in the Myers case cannot be accepted as controlling our decision here.
 A postmaster is an executive officer restricted to the performance of executive functions.
 He is charged with no duty at all related to either the legislative or judicial power.
 The actual decision in the Myers case finds support in the theory that such an officer is merely one of the units in the executive department and, hence, inherently subject to the exclusive and illimitable power of removal by the Chief Executive whose subordinate and aid he is.
 Putting aside dicta [...] the necessary reach of the decision goes far enough to include all purely executive officers.

 In Wiener v.
 United States the Court said the Humphrey's decision "narrowly confined the scope of the Myers decision".
-The Court seemed to have stepped back from Taft's broad view of the President's "constitutional duty of seeing that the laws be faithfully executed".
+The Court seemed to have stepped back from Taft's broad view of the president's "constitutional duty of seeing that the laws be faithfully executed".

-Beginning in the 1980s the Supreme Court's cases recognized the central concern of Myers as encroachment in cases like Bowsher v.
-Synar and INS v.
-Chadha.
-Other cases like Morrison v.
-Olson and Mistretta appeared to uphold Humphrey's for cause protections for independent agencies.

-According to Jerry L. Mashaw in Seila Law LLC v.
-Consumer Financial Protection Bureau (2020), the Supreme Court "interpreted Myers as establishing a general rule of unencumbered presidential removal authority for all executive officers."
-Justice Elena Kagan, dissenting in Seila Law, argued that Morrison v.
-Olson affirmed Humphrey's repudiation of the Myers dicta.
+Myers has regained prominence in the Roberts Court's separation of powers jurisprudence, and was described as a "landmark case" in Free Enterprise Fund v.
+PCAOB.
+Legal scholars have remarked that the Roberts Court does not appear inclined to limit the reach of Taft's opinion.
+Justice Elena Kagan, dissenting in Seila Law LLC v.
+Consumer Financial Protection Bureau (2020), emphasized that Morrison v.
+Olson had "confined Myers reach, making clear that Congress could restrict the president's removal of officials carrying out even the most traditional executive functions."